 - Residence RSEA is normally a two-year program.
 Students should register and pay tuition for at least one year as a full-time student (a minimum GSAS requirement).

-- Courses Ordinarily, satisfactorily complete 16 half-courses of instruction, of which a minimum of eight courses must satisfy the RSEA course requirements, as defined by the Committee.
+- Courses Ordinarily, satisfactorily complete 16 courses (of 4 credits each) of instruction, of which a minimum of eight courses must satisfy the RSEA course requirements, as defined by the Committee.

 - Language Achieve proficiency in an East Asian language at least to the level of a completed third-year Harvard language course or the equivalent.